evolvingstuff/vdw2/content/posts/how-to-get-vitamin-d-and-cofactors-without-taking-pills.md

 [Bulk vitamin D](http://purebulk.com/vitamin-d3-cholecalciferol-powder-capsules.html#) costs about 1/2 as much (no capsules to fill)

-<a href="/posts/click-here" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 120">CLICK HERE</a> for more about the bulk form at VitaminDWiki
+[CLICK HERE](/tags/click-here.html) for more about the bulk form at VitaminDWiki

 Bulk = 100,000 IU per gram.
 They sell 100 grams for $23 + shipping